codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 ### Bank feed source account

-Finally, you’ll need to create and map a source account to enable bank feed transactions that the SMB can reconcile in their accounting software.
-This two-step process establishes the lender’s bank account, defined as `lendersBankAccountId` in your solution.
+Finally, create and map a source account to enable the flow of bank transactions that the SMB can reconcile in their accounting software.
+This two-step process establishes the lender’s bank account, defined as `lendersBankAccountId`, in your solution.

 #### Create source account

-To create the lender’s bank account, start by setting up a source account in the loan's agreed currency.
+Use the [Create source account](/lending-api#/operations/create-source-account) endpoint to create a representation of the lender's bank account within Codat's domain.
+The account must be in the loan's agreed currency.
 Ensure it has a zero balance and specify an ID and account number of your choice.

-UK-specific requirements: For bank accounts in GBP, `sortCode` is also a required field.
+For bank accounts in GBP, `sortCode` is also a required field.

 <Tabs>